 This quick adventure features two of coastal British Columbia's most popular destinations—Whistler and the Pacific Rim.
 Skipping Vancouver, you'll head straight to Whistler for two days of exploring the mountains, lakes, and stunning outdoor scenery.
 From there, it's a long day of driving and sailing over to Tofino and the Pacific Rim on the west coast of Vancouver Island.
 Here, follow trails through coastal rainforest and along storm-swept coastlines or simply relax in your beach-side cottage while enjoying the views.
 It's also the perfect place to spot whales while sea kayaking to remote islands.

-After a night in Vancouver, take the scenic Sea-to-Sky Highway to the resort town of Whistler where you'll base yourself for two days.
-Here, get lost in the stunning lakes and mountains by day and enjoy the great restaurants and spas by night.
-After you've had your taste of mountain adventure, sail over to Vancouver Island where you'll have two more nights along the rugged coastline around Tofino, surrounded by coastal rainforest.
-Go whale watching, beachcombing, or surfing before heading back to Vancouver for your departure.
+Follow the scenic Sea-to-Sky Highway to the resort town of Whistler, your base for two days of outdoor adventure.
+Explore nearby alpine lakes and mountains by day and enjoy great local restaurants and spas by night.
+After you've had your taste of the mountains, sail to Vancouver Island for two more nights along the windswept coastline around Tofino, surrounded by coastal rainforest.
+Finally, head to Victoria for your last night in the city.

 Base yourself in Whistler and the Pacific Rim to get the most out of your 8 days along the coast of British Columbia.
 This itinerary is designed for those who love the outdoors and want to immerse themselves in two of the region's most popular destinations.
 In Whistler, you'll find countless hiking and biking trails along with great restaurants, breweries, and spas.
 In the Pacific Rim, you'll be surrounded by dense coastal rainforest and island chains only accessible by kayak and floatplane.